 With a very basic setup you will see something like this:

-You can make further adjustments to the simulation in the emitter's Fluid Data section and in the Fluid FX Collider tag.
+You can make further adjustments to the simulation in the emitter's Fluid Data section.
 Those settings are usually more important than the ones in the Fluid FX object, for which the default values are often satisfactory.

 Hints on using Fluid FX